Parity-transfer $({}^{16}{\rm O},{}^{16}{\rm F}(0^-,{\rm g.s.}))$ reaction as a selective probe of isovector $0^-$ states in nuclei: Summary

+The observed excitation-energy spectrum and angular distributions are reasonably described by DWBA calculations based on SM transition strengths.
+In this description, structures observed at $E_x = 6.6 \pm 0.4$ and $14.8 \pm 0.3~{\rm MeV}$ are suggested to contain significant $0^-$ strength and may represent candidates for previously unidentified $0^-$ excitations in $^{12}{\rm B}$.

+The present results also shed new light on the bump structure around $E_x = 7.5~{\rm MeV}$ observed in previous charge-exchange reactions.
+Reaction calculations for the $^{12}{\rm C}(d,{}^{2}{\rm He})$ reaction indicate that a dominant $1^-$ excitation with a small admixture of $0^-$ strength can reproduce both the cross sections and tensor analyzing powers.
+This explains why the structure appears prominently in charge-exchange reactions but is suppressed in the present parity-transfer reaction.

+These findings indicate the effectiveness of the parity-transfer reaction as a probe of $0^-$ excitations and highlight its potential for systematic studies of spin-isospin modes, including pion-related dynamics, in atomic nuclei.

-The worse statistics in the present measurements than in previous works can be attributed to the low intensity of the ${}^{16}{\rm O}$ beam ($8 \times 10^6~{\rm pps}$).
-The intensity is limited by the radiation-safety regulations of RIBF, not by the experimental conditions.
-Thus, future experiments with a higher-intensity beam would more definitively conclude the new $0^-$ states in ${}^{12}{\rm B}$, and might discover hidden $0^-$ states in other nuclei.
+The statistical precision of the present measurement is lower than in previous charge-exchange experiments because of the limited intensity of the ${}^{16}{\rm O}$ beam ($8 \times 10^6~{\rm pps}$), which was restricted by radiation-safety regulations at RIBF.
+Future experiments with higher-intensity beams would allow more definitive identification of the $0^-$ candidates in ${}^{12}{\rm B}$, and may reveal additional $0^-$ states in other nuclei.